As a student, you may struggle with writing a great expository essay that impresses your professor.

 Example:

 "The impact of social media on teenage mental health can be seen through increased rates of depression and anxiety."
+This topic sentence clearly states the main point of the paragraph and relates it to the overall thesis statement. |

 Using evidence and examples is critical for great expository writing because it supports the writer's argument.
 Evidence and examples provide credibility and validity to the essay, allowing the reader to trust the writer's claims.